 “Let food be thy medicine, and medicine be thy food“ is a famous quote said by the ancient Greek physician

-Garlic (Allium Sativum) belongs to the Allium family.
-Antiseptic, anti-inflammatory, anti-cholesterol, antioxidant, anti-allergic and even aphrodisiac: garlic has many medicinal properties.
-Used over 5,000 years ago, from Asia, ancient Egypt, ancient Rome and Greece, garlic has been known for centuries for its anti-poison properties.
-Including it to our recipes, enhances the taste and aroma of the dish.
+It (Allium Sativum) belongs to the Allium family.
+Antiseptic, anti-inflammatory, anti-cholesterol, antioxidant, anti-allergic, and even aphrodisiac: garlic has many medicinal properties.
+Used over 5,000 years ago, in Asia, ancient Egypt, ancient Rome, and Greece, garlic has been known for centuries for its anti-poison properties.
+Including it in our recipes, enhances the taste and aroma of the dish.

 Unlock the Potential Health Benefits of Garlic

 Several studies indicate a positive effect of its consumption on the prevention of certain types of cancers.
 It lowers the risk of cancer in the stomach, throat, esophagus, colon, and ovary.
 In addition, it boosts the immune system and helps the body fight cancer cells more effectively.

 2. Good for the Heart